-$C_N$ and $C_B$ are the atomic concentrations of nitrogen and boron respectively as fractions.
 For the purpose of deliberate lattice dilation under conditions of minimising extended defects and more complex point defects (dislocations, stacking faults, interface coherence, aggregation) boron is favoured.
-Experience has shown that one may obtain even heavily doped boron concentrations of $C_B < 1.5$ at% while still maintaining excellent local lattice quality.
-In exceptional cases, the interface definition can be on the nanometric, near atomic, scale [10].
+It expected that one could obtain even heavily doped boron concentrations of $C_B < 1.5$ at% while still maintaining excellent local lattice quality.
+In exceptional cases, the interface definition can be on the nanometric, near atomic, scale.

-The undulator amplitude to be achieved by a dilatation at each lattice site over the undulator period (see table 1) requires
+The undulator amplitude to be achieved by a dilatation at each lattice site over the undulator period (see Table 1) requires

-$$n\Delta a = \left(\frac{d}{a_0}\right)\Delta a = 50\text{Å}.$$
+$$n\Delta a = \left(\frac{d}{a_0}\right)\Delta a = 50\text{\AA}.$$

-Using the dilatation formula for boron incorporation (above) and considering a $45^{\circ}$ channeling trajectory with respect to layers of the superlattice, we find a maximum doping level of $C_B = 1000$ ppm is required.
+Using the dilatation formula for boron incorporation (above) and considering a 45° channeling trajectory with respect to layers of the superlattice, we find a maximum doping level of $C_B = 1000$ ppm is required.
 Accordingly, Element Six Technologies prepared the samples as indicated in figure 2 below, as a pilot study of the graded diamond super lattice principle.
-The substrates for epitaxial CVD overgrowth are High Pressure High Temperature (HPHT) synthetic diamond type Ib.
-It is well known that the substrate lattice quality affects the lattice quality of the CVD layer [11].
-In this case no special attention was made to select high quality substrates, as this was a first proof of principle investigation.
-This could be seen in this study as the typical clusters of dislocations threading through the CVD layer, originating at imperfections in the substrate.
-A future study would select for substrates which were clear of extended defects, as was done in the reference [11].